TheLogicMaster/switch-gdx/README.md

 - Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)
 - Exceptions thrown without a try-catch block are ignored (Maybe adding try-catch block in thread init code, in addition to main function)
 - JDK-8 is required for compiling the JavaAPI project
+- Concurrent access to files is more limited on Switch where it might normally work on PC, so ensure files are closed properly
+- Sound effects are limited to OGG and WAV, Music supports MP3, OGG, and WAV

 ## Current Status
 - Compiler bug in com_badlogic_gdx_assets_AssetManager_update___R_boolean, so comment out for now (Probably related to setjmp/try-catch)